 Drawing on years of testing and agility implementation experience, PK built an open source-based test automation framework, substantially increasing efficiency.
-In total, the client’s open source adoption and framework setup of 1,200 test cases reduced regression cycles from six weeks to one week.
-The system was made using Java, which provided the ability to automate end–to-end tests, and continuous integration practices allow the organization to test early and test often.
+In total, the client’s open-source adoption and automation framework setup of 1,200 test cases reduced regression cycles from six weeks to one week.
+The system was made using Java, which provided the ability to automate end-to-end tests, and continuous integration practices allow the organization to test early and test often.
 Through the use of lifecycle tools like ALM and Rally, PK’s solution is able to break down organizational silos and clear the way for faster, smarter decision-making.
-Over time, the changes have reduced overall cost of quality from 13 to four people annually.
+Over time, the changes have reduced the overall cost of quality from 13 to four people annually.
 Integration with virtualized services and an organization-wide test data management system provides a clear perspective for team members, regardless of location.

 The end financial benefits are undeniable: ROI was 26 percent in the first year and 84 percent in the second.